blockbridge/blockbridge-kb/howto/volumes/index.md

 {% include tip.html content="If you create a volume with
-`--assume-clean`, we recommend that you run a manual check before the volume enters production to ensure that devices are consistent." %}
+`--assume-clean`, we recommend that you run a manual check before the volume enters production to ensure that disks are consistent." %}

 ### View progress on active consistency checks